AzulGarza/dotfiles/README.md

 ## Customization

-After installation, you may wish to customize the configurations.
+After installation, you can customize the configurations.
 Configuration files are located within their respective directories.

 ## Contribution